The localization theorem for framed motivic spaces: Review of the Morel–Voevodsky localization theorem

 \begin{lem} Let $f\colon X\to Y$ be a morphism of locally finitely presented $S$-schemes that is étale in a neighborhood of $t(Z)$.
 Then the induced map $\h_S(X,t)\to \h_S(Y,f\circ t)$ is a Nisnevich-local isomorphism. \end{lem}

-\begin{proof} Since the presheaves $\h_S(X,t)$ and $\h_S(Y,f\circ t)$ transform cofiltered limits of qcqs schemes into colimits \cite[Théorème 8.8.2(i)]{EGA4-3}, it suffices to show that the given map is an isomorphism on henselian local schemes.
-This follows immediately from assertion (a) above. \end{proof}
+\begin{proof} Since the presheaves $\h_S(X,t)$ and $\h_S(Y,f\circ t)$ transform cofiltered limits of qcqs schemes into colimits \cite[Théorème 8.8.2(i)]{EGA4-3}, it suffices to show that the given map is an isomorphism on Henselian local schemes.
+Since $\h_S(X,t)(T)=\h_T(X_T,t_T)(T)$, we are reduced to proving that the map $\h_S(X,t)(S)\to \h_S(Y,f\circ t)(S)$ is an isomorphism when $S$ is Henselian local; we will show that its fibers are contractible.
+Let $X'\subset X$ be an open neighborhood of $t(Z)$ where $f$ is étale.
+Given a section $s\colon S\to Y$ extending $f\circ t$, we have a Cartesian square